 2) Mergers and acquisitions: Combining two organisations with distinct cultures, systems, and processes can be challenging.
 Change Management can assist in integrating the two entities more seamlessly.

 3) Implementing new technologies: Introducing new software, tools, or hardware requires employees to adapt to new working methods.
-Change Management ensures that the transition is smooth and employees are adequately trained.
+Change Management tools ensure that the transition is smooth and employees are adequately trained.

 4) Shift in strategy or business model: If a company decides to pivot or alter its business model, it must ensure all stakeholders understand, buy into, and are aligned with the new direction.